Annotate an Image Set#

 Polygon tool#

 Click this icon to use the polygon tool.
 Click and drag your mouse to draw the first line in a polygon.
 When you release the mouse button, the straight line will be drawn.
 You can then click your mouse anywhere on the image to place the next line in the polygon.
 Repeat this as many times as you want.
 Double-click to close the shape and complete the drawing.
-The annotation pane will appear.
+The annotation window will appear.

-1. In the About tab, give your annotation a Title, Description, and add any relevant Links (press the plus button to add more than one).
+In the About tab, give your annotation a Title, Description, and add any relevant Links (press the plus button to add more than one).

-3. In the Notes tab, add Notes (press the plus button to add more than one), an Attribution, a Date, and set the Line Color.
+In the Notes tab, add Notes (press the plus button to add more than one), an Attribution, a Date, and set the Line Color.

 Notes can be anything you like — maybe detailed descriptions of the part of the image being annotated, or quotes from other scholars.
 Each annotation can only have one Attribution and Date.
 These will usually be your name and the current date.
 Different Line Colors are useful for grouping annotations.
 For instance, you might choose Dark for a large annotation, then Medium or Light for annotations of things within that larger area.

-1. When you’re done, click Save.
+When you’re done, click Save.

-2. If there are multiple images in the Image Set, click their thumbnails to start annotating them.
+If there are multiple images in the Image Set, click their thumbnails to start annotating them.